Central Avenue Line (Maryland)

-The Central Avenue Line, designated as Central Avenue–Bowie Line on Route P72, and Central Avenue–Trade Zone Line on Route P73, are bus routes operated by the Washington Metropolitan Area Transit Authority between Downtown Largo station of the Blue and Silver lines of the Washington Metro, and Bowie Park & Ride Lot (P72) or Collington Center (P73).
+The Central Avenue Line, designated as Central Avenue–Bowie Line on Route P72, and Central Avenue–Trade Zone Line on Route P73, are bus routes operated by the Washington Metropolitan Area Transit Authority between Downtown Largo station of the Blue and Silver Lines of the Washington Metro and Bowie Park & Ride Lot (P72) or Collington Center (P73).
 The lines operate every 30 minutes during the weekday peak hours only and 60 minutes at all other times at a combined frequency of 15–30 minutes.
 Route P72 trips roughly takes 60 minutes to complete, while Route P73 trips take roughly 30 minutes to complete.

 Route Description and Service

-Routes P72 and P73 operates in central Prince George's County, Maryland connecting riders between Bowie, Kettering, Six Flags America, and Pointer Ridge to the Washington Metro.
+Routes P72 and P73 operate in Central Prince George's County, Maryland connecting riders between Bowie, Kettering, Six Flags America, and Pointer Ridge to the Washington Metro.
 Route P72 operates daily, while Route P73 operates during the weekdays.
 Routes P72 and P73 operate out of Landover division.

 History

 Service in Central Prince George's County, Maryland was originally operated by various Metrobus lines until the 1990s under the "T" lines.
 These lines connected Capitol Heights, Maryland to Downtown DC and Central Prince George's County.
 However the routes were slowly eliminated or terminated at New Carrollton or Addison Road and replaced by Metrorail after 1978.
 Eventually, the Central Ave-Belair Line (T10, T11), and Bowie-Belair Line (T12, T14) were the main lines operating along Central Avenue.

-Eventually, three lines were created to operate into Central Prince Georges County.
+Eventually, three lines were created to operate into Central Prince George's County.
 The Pointer Ridge–Addison Road Line (C21, C22, C29), Kingsford–Addison Road Line (C23, C24, C25, and C26), and Pointer Ridge Line (C28).
 These lines would connect Addison Road station (C21, C22, C23, C24, C25, C26, C29) and New Carrollton station (C28) to East Kettering, Pointer Ridge (C21, C22, C29), Collington Center (C21, C22), and Bowie Town Center (C29).
 Route C29 would operate on the C28 routing on Saturday between Bowie Town Center and Pointer Ridge plus operate on a combination of the C22 and C26 routing.

 On September 20, 1999, route C26 buses going to Addison Road station in the morning was changed to operate westbound on Lake Arbor Way and turn south into Campus Way North.
 In the afternoon, buses going to East Kettering were also changed to operate north on Campus Way North and turn right into Lake Arbor Way.

 Eventually before June 2000, both the Central Avenue Line and Kingsford–Addison Road Line would merge into a single route.
 Routes C25 and C26 joined the C21, C22, and C29 while routes C23 and C24 were eliminated.
 The C25 and C26 routing remained the same during the merger of the routes.
 The line was renamed into the Central Avenue Line as a result.
 There was no Sunday service on any of the routes.